Raiders crown 5 champions to place 2nd at TriCADA

 “I was pleased to be able to come back and place fourth,” Loring said.
 “I have been wrestling since I was in seventh grade, so I have had to get a grasp on the sport, but I feel like I am starting to put it all together.
 I also work out with Ian Edenfield, and he has helped me so much.
 I really want to thank him for what he has done to help me.
 I am all about football and wrestling.
 They go hand-in-hand so it helps.”

-Edenfield, who is a sophomore at California University of Pennsylvania where he plays football, was a two-time WPIAL Champion in 2017 and ’18.
+Edenfield, who is a sophomore at California University of Pennsylvania where he plays football, was a two-time WPIAL champion in 2017 and 2018.
 He also was second in the state as a junior and fifth as a senior.

-Waynesburg Central’s Colton Stoneking dropped a suffered a setback in sudden victory to finish fourth at 145.
+Waynesburg Central’s Colton Stoneking suffered a setback in sudden victory to finish fourth at 145.
 Teammate Hunter Shriver was fourth at 120.

 The Raiders’ Darnell Johnson and Ryan Howard won the bronze medal at 182 and 220, and teammate Eli Makel was fourth at 170.
 Waynesburg Central’s Brody Evans placed sixth at 132.